 - NREL Biomethane GIS Data.
 This datasets contains information about the biomass resources generated by county in the United States.
 It includes the following feed-stock categories: crop residues, forest residues, primary mill residues, secondary mill residues, and urban wood waste.

-This workshop is part of the Earth Week Data Jam hosted by the Libraries' Research Data and Digital Scholarship unit.
+This workshop is part of the Earth Week Data Jam, brought to you by the Research Data and Digital Scholarship team at Penn Libraries.